Electric Vehicle Statistics For 2023 (Data, Sales, Facts & Trends)

 The market for electric cars is one of the most active in the clean energy sector.
 In 2021, the number of electric vehicle sales doubled from the previous year to reach a new high of 6.6 million.

-Only 120 000 electric vehicles were sold globally in 2012, but in 2021, More than that were sold each week.
-Also, in 2021, global electric car sales were nearly 10% more than the market share of 2019.
+Only 120,000 electric vehicles were sold globally in 2012, but in 2021, More than that were sold each week.

-With this, there are now over 16.5 million electric vehicles on the road worldwide, which is three times more than there were in 2018.
+With this, there are now over 25.9 million electric vehicles on the road worldwide, which is three times more than there were in 2018.

 Having 2 million sold in the first quarter of 2022, a 75% increase from the same period in 2021, electric car sales have been expanding steadily worldwide.